A hillside garden with a terrace of flowers sloping down to a sandy cove.

 • Walking Holidays

 Vast, sandy beaches, towering clifftops and snowy mountains can all be discovered on self-catering holidays in West Wales.
 Running from Harlech in the north to St David's in the south, this unspoiled region's rugged coast is scattered with ancient ruins, fishing villages, and charming seaside resorts.
 West Wales is a paradise for outdoor pursuits, whether you want to hike to the summit of a mountain or surf world-class waves at remote beaches.
-Wherever your holiday cottage in West Wales is located, you will discover breathtaking scenery around every corner, as well as Wales' unique culture and hospitality.
+Wherever your holiday cottage in West Wales is located, you will discover breathtaking scenery around every corner and Wales' unique culture and hospitality.
 At the northern edge of West Wales, Snowdonia National Park covers more than 800 square miles, with lakes, mountains and rugged countryside dotted with remote villages.
-The park is popular among hikers and famous for Mount Snowdon, Wales' highest mountain.
+The park is popular among hikers and famous for Mount Snowdon, Wales's highest mountain.

 At the western edge of the park, where it meets the coast, the laidback resort of Harlech overlooks Tremadog Bay.
 Harlech Castle stands on a precarious-looking rock, above the waves.
 Holiday cottages in West Wales are popular among visitors planning to hike to Cader Idris's summit, one of the country's most spectacular walks.
 Nearby, the market town of Dolgellau has distinctive, dark-stoned architecture and a variety of independent shops.
 The surrounding hills, fields and woods are home to peaceful villages such as Dinas Mawddwy, which lies on a riverbank with a couple of traditional pubs.